EternityForest/KaithemAutomation/README.md

 Recent Changes(See [Full Changelog](kaithem/src/docs/changes.md))
 ============

+### 0.75.0
+- :sparkles: Default page title is now the hostname
+- :sparkles: Devices report feature lets you print out all the device settings
+- :bug: Nuisance gstreamer output
+- :bug: esphome api key correctly marked as secret
+- :sparkles: Improve maps quality
+- :sparkles: Chandler shows time at which each scene entered the current cue

 ### 0.74.0
 - :sparkles: Use Terminado and xterm.js to finally provide a proper system console shell!!!
 - :bug: Fix recursion issue in device.handle_error